I’m a Celebrity crowns winner for 2024

 New subscribers only. £8.99/mo. after free trial.
 Plan auto-renews until cancelled

-Ahead of entering the jungle, Jones was the bookies’ favourite to win the 2024 I’m a Celebrity… Get Me Out of Here! series, following in the footsteps of his bandmate Poynter.
+Ahead of entering the jungle, Jones was the bookies’ favourite to win I’m a Celebrity… Get Me Out of Here!, following in the footsteps of his bandmate Poynter.

 Asked if his bandmates would give him a hard time if he didn’t win, Jones said he wasn’t expecting that.
 “They are competitive, the boys.
 But I don’t think so… I don’t want to think about winning, it’s too much pressure.”